claus-e-andersen/clanTopas/README.md

 read.topas.xyz (for a binned scorer) read.topas.spectrum
 read.topas.phasespace
-Details of how to install the package is given at the end of this readme file.
 ```
+Details of how to install the clanTopa package is given at the end of this readme file.

 ## How to read a phasespace file?